quicwg/base-drafts/draft-ietf-quic-transport.md

-An endpoint that receives a NEW_CONNECTION_ID frame with a sequence number smaller than the Retire Prior To field of a previously received NEW_CONNECTION_ID frame MUST immediately send a corresponding RETIRE_CONNECTION_ID frame that retires the newly received connection ID.
+An endpoint that receives a NEW_CONNECTION_ID frame with a sequence number smaller than the Retire Prior To field of a previously received NEW_CONNECTION_ID frame MUST immediately send a corresponding RETIRE_CONNECTION_ID frame that retires the newly received connection ID, unless it has already done so for that sequence number.

 ## RETIRE_CONNECTION_ID Frame {#frame-retire-connection-id}